-To report an incident or learn more about cyber security, contact your local law enforcement agency, or DHS at cert@cert.org and soc@us-cert.gov.
+To report an incident or learn more about cyber security, contact your local law enforcement agency, or DHS at cert.gov.
 The United States Computer Emergency Readiness Team (US-CERT) Incident Reporting System provides a secure, web-enabled means of reporting computer security incidents to US-CERT.
 This system assists analysts in providing timely handling of cyber security incidents, as well as the ability to conduct improved analysis.